antzm/merfys-arcade-game/README.md

 Your **README.md** file should be updated with instructions on both how to 1.
 Run and 2.
 Play your arcade game.

 For detailed instructions on how to get started, check out this [guide](https://docs.google.com/document/d/1v01aScPjSWCCWQLIpFqvg3-vXLH2e8_SZQKC8jNO0Dc/pub?embedded=true).

+## Dependencies

+This game uses the following files:

 ## Contributing